LucasRoesler/lucasroesler.github.io/content/post/2017/automatic-migration-validation.md

 ## The why
 The basic goal is to ensure that any applied migrations are backwards compatible with the model definitions in the currently deployed release.
-This is a requirement because our current deployment process looks like
+This is a requirement because our current deployment process looks like:

 1. pull the new release code to a single server,
 1. run the migrations,